plahteenlahti/lahteenlahti.fi/content/blog/lessons-from-open-innovation/index.md

 draft: true
 ---

-so hi my name is Perla eternity I'm going to talk to you about open innovation and especially about the experiences we've had it with that in
+so hi my name is Perttu Lähteenlahti and I'm going to talk to you about open innovation and especially about the experiences we've had it with that in